microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 #### Scenarios
+`container` resource is defined in a pipeline when you need an image from a registry to be deployed as part of your pipeline.
-- I would like to trigger my pipeline whenever a new image got published.
+- I would like to trigger my pipeline whenever a new version of my application image got published so that I can deploy the image as part of my pipeline.
 - I would like to trigger my pipeline whenever a new image got published to ‘East-US’ location (ACR specific filter).